DMDD: Extreme Tantrums and Irritability

 How is DMDD different from ODD?

 DMDD is sometimes confused with oppositional defiant disorder, or ODD, because the behavior of kids with DMDD can look, superficially, like ODD.
 They may be disrupting the classroom, yelling a lot, not following directions.
-But the difference is that they’re the behavior is not aimed at defying authority.
+But the difference is that their behavior is not aimed at defying authority.
 “Clearly they just can’t handle their mood,” says Dr. Taskiran.
 “That’s the issue.”

 He notes that teachers, parents and psychiatrists will say of a kid with DMDD that “Oh, you know, he’s different, he’s not really spiteful, he’s not really vindictive.
 He can’t really help it.”
 And kids with DMDD often apologize for their tantrums.
 “They’re often shocked after the tantrums, like, ‘Why did I do this?’ ”